-Include a legible, scanned copy of the anesthesia record for each of the four case reports.
-The anesthesia record can be added immediately following the 5-page report or it can be saved as a separate document.
-You may use your facility's record (including computer generated options), or the one provided on the AVTAA website.
-If you choose to use your facility's record it at least must provide the same data as the AVTAA anesthesia record.
-Please be careful to BLACK OUT / DELETE any personal client data such as owner name, address, phone numbers, etc. There must be proof on the anesthesia records that you were involved in the cases.
-The anesthesia records must be legible to read all the information contained on the record.
+You may use your facility's anesthesia record (including computer generated options), or the one provided on the AVTAA website.
+If you choose to use your facility's anesthesia record it at least must provide the same data as the AVTAA anesthesia record.
+The anesthesia records must be legible so that all information is easy to see and read.
+Please be mindful when copying anesthesia records after the required information is hidden as copying may decrease the visibility of the information contained on the anesthesia record.
 Illegible records may be rejected.

 NOTE: Compare your facility's anesthesia record to AVTAA's anesthesia record early in the process of starting the application.
 If there are significant differences, it is advised that you use the AVTAA anesthesia record for any case used in the application.
 For legal reasons, it is not advised to copy the information to a different form after the case has been performed.
-The original record used to record information during the case should be submitted with each case report.
+The original record used to record information during the case should be submitted in conjunction with each case report.